-Location of employees is of little importance.
+The location of employees is of little importance.
 The founder can be in Silicon Valley, California while managing his team all across the globe, with programmers in India and distribution teams in Europe.
-This is no more a pipe dream anymore, instead an augmented reality.
-Due to cost advantages companies try to outsource jobs to employees who are skillful and talented.
+This is not a pipe dream anymore, thanks to augmented reality.
+Due to cost advantages, companies try to outsource jobs to employees who are skillful and talented.
 Installing a monitoring app on their devices can enable employers to remotely monitor their activities.

 In order to ensure both accountability and collaboration, entrepreneurs should embrace some cool monitoring apps.
 An employer is not always around so he needs to know what the employees are doing behind his back.
 Using monitoring software, the employer can become aware of his employee’s daily schedule.
 Sheer transparency fosters growth and productivity.

 Tracking the employees and monitoring their email or message correspondence via a spy app enables an employer to analyze individual employee performance.
-They can rely on the necessary information provided by monitoring app.
+The Tool Report actually has an article on one such app called mSpy, check out their in-depth mSpy review.
+They can rely on the necessary information provided by the monitoring app.
 Employers can set instant alerts on spying software.
 This way, they can receive notifications when employees share confidential information or some unauthorized activity takes place.

 An employee monitoring app is a state-of-the-art technology for which many firms are opting.
 A report that Mobile Security and Risk Review evaluated states that usage of mobile monitoring software is heating up.
 Now, 80 percent of companies in the United States are using more than 10 spy apps for their business.
 It goes without saying that a firm that encourages remote monitoring ought to have tech devices and gadgets – laptops, smartphones, etc. Many firms allow BYOD (Bring your own device) policy so that both the work and personal life of an employee can coexist on a single device.
 However, there are companies that provide their own tech gadgets to employees to ensure smart monitoring.